conda-forge/qtconsole-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `qtconsole` can be installed with:
+Once the `conda-forge` channel has been enabled, `qtconsole, qtconsole-base` can be installed with:

 ```
-conda install qtconsole
+conda install qtconsole qtconsole-base
 ```

 It is possible to list all of the versions of `qtconsole` available on your platform with: